Natural gas in Russia: 2005-2009

 Since 2005, the Russian gas supplier Gazprom and the Ukrainian oil and gas company Naftogaz have been involved in a number of disputes.
 These disputes have grown beyond simple business disputes into transnational political issues that threaten natural gas supplies in numerous European countries dependent on natural gas imports from Russian suppliers, which are transported through Ukraine.

 During 2005, Russia claimed Ukraine was not paying for gas, but diverting that which was intended to be exported to the EU from the pipelines.
 Ukrainian officials at first denied the accusation, but later Naftogaz admitted that natural gas intended for other European countries was retained and used for domestic needs.
 The dispute reached a peak on 1 January 2006, when Russia cut off all gas supplies passing through Ukrainian territory.
 On 4 January 2006, a preliminary agreement between Russia and Ukraine was achieved, and the supply was restored.
-The situation calmed until October 2007 when new disputes began over Ukrainian gas debts.
-This led to reduction of gas supplies in March 2008.
+New disputes over Ukrainian gas debts led to reduction of gas supplies in March 2008.
 During the last months of 2008, relations once again became tense when Ukraine and Russia could not agree on the debts owed by Ukraine.

 In January 2009, this disagreement resulted in supply disruptions in many European nations, with eighteen European countries reporting major drops in or complete cut-offs of their gas supplies transported through Ukraine from Russia.
 In September 2009 officials from both countries stated they felt the situation was under control and that there would be no more conflicts over the topic, at least until the Ukrainian 2010 presidential elections.
 However, in October 2009, another disagreement arose about the amount of gas Ukraine would import from Russia in 2010.
 Ukraine intended to import less gas in 2010 as a result of reduced industry needs because of its economic recession; however, Gazprom insisted that Ukraine fulfill its contractual obligations and purchase the previously agreed upon quantities of gas.

 On 8 June 2010, a Stockholm court of arbitration ruled Naftogaz of Ukraine must return 12.1 e9m3 of gas to RosUkrEnergo, a Swiss-based company in which Gazprom controls a 50% stake.
 Russia accused the Ukrainian side of siphoning gas from pipelines passing through Ukraine in 2009.
 Several high-ranking Ukrainian officials stated the return "would not be quick".